haacked/haacked.com/_posts/2019/2019-07-29-query-filter-by-interface.markdown

 }
 ```

-Now every time you query for blog posts, the query will automatically filter posts with `IsDeleted` set to `false`.
-But your blog engine probably has other entities.
-Say a `Comment` class.
-And maybe a `Tag` entity.
+Now every time you query for blog posts, the query only includes posts with `IsDeleted` set to `true`.

+But your blog engine is the talk of the town.
+It needs more than just posts, it needs comments and tags.
 Now your set of query filters look like this.

 ```csharp
 protected override void OnModelCreating(ModelBuilder builder)